This article is for administrators. If you're not receiving email on a personal Gmail account, go to Gmail messages are missing.

-Step 1: Check if the email was delivered to G Suite
+Step 1: Check if the email was delivered to Google

-As a G Suite administrator, you can find missing messages using Email Log Search.
+As an administrator, you can find missing messages using Email Log Search.
 If a message was delivered to Google’s server, the tool will let you know of its whereabouts for up to 30 days.

 - Next to Date, select a date range from the list.

 - In the search fields, enter any information you have and click Search.

 - Under Subject (or Message ID), click any of the subjects to see message details and delivery status.

 - If your missing message is listed but you still can’t find it, try these common fixes for missing messages.

 - If you don’t see anything about the message, it wasn’t delivered to Google’s servers.
 In this case, go to Step 2.

 Step 2: Contact the sender of the missing message